 In this article, we’ll explore common VW Golf R water pump problems, how to spot early signs of failure, and what you can do to prevent costly engine damage.
 Whether you're daily driving or tracking your Golf R, water pump health is essential for keeping your engine running strong.

 With the MK8, VW introduced the EA888 Gen 4 EVO 2.0T engine.
-These engines (like the Gen 3) use a belt-driven water pump, which is run off the balance shaft in the engine.
+These engines (like the Gen 3) use a belt-driven water pump, which is driven off the balance shaft in the engine.
 It features a combined water pump and thermostat housing assembly, bolted to the engine block.
-These engines use the same parts (updated) now used on the Gen 3 engine.
-The earlier versions of these were more prone to failure, but it is possible for this to leak as well.
-Generally, any leak found would come from the gasket that is between the engine block and the thermostat housing.
-When replacing you should replace the complete water pump and thermostat housing to avoid any future leaks.
+These engines use the same updated parts now used on the Gen 3 engine.

 Typical signs of failure: